Saivarun2185/LAParkingCitations05/README.md

 - Saivarun Illendula:
 What is the total amount of fines collected for the violation of "NO STOP/STAND AM" from 2010 to 2018 in the city of LA ?

+- Samuel Gedwillo:
+What hour of the day has the most parking violations?

 ## Big Data Solutions: